The Best Debt Consolidation Loan Rates for 2024

-If debt consolidation is right for you, you can choose from several methods.
-One of those options is a personal loan for debt consolidation.
-If you consolidate debt with a personal loan, you can put an expiration date on your debt, improve your credit score almost immediately and work toward financial security.
+If a personal loan for debt consolidation is right for you, there are several ways to do it.
+One option is a personal loan for debt consolidation.
+If you consolidate debt with a personal loan, you can put an expiration date on your debt, improve your credit score, and work toward financial security.

-If your credit cards are maxed out, or you have too many accounts with balances, or you’d just like to pay a lower interest rate, debt consolidation might be right for you.
+If your credit cards are maxed out, you have too many accounts with balances, or you’d just like to pay a lower interest rate, a credit card debt consolidation loan might be right for you.
 Debt consolidation with a personal loan offers a few advantages:

-- You repay your balance in a set amount of time.
+- Repay your balance in a set amount of time.

-- Personal loan debt consolidation loan rates are typically lower than credit card rates
+- Personal loan debt consolidation loan rates are typically lower than credit card rates.

 Contrast that with a debt consolidation loan.
-With a debt consolidation loan rate of 10% and a five year term only increases your payment by only $12.
-And you’ll be free of your debt in five years (60 months) and pay just $2,748 in interest.
+With a debt consolidation loan rate of 10% and a five-year term, your payment only increases by $12, but you’ll be free of your debt in 60 months and pay just $2,748 in interest.

 Debt consolidation with a personal loan may be right for you if you meet these requirements: